amg-code/FactoringCompositionsoverFFs/README.md

 ## How to use the new factorization algorithm

-The new factorization algorithm is given in the file __fXnAlggorithm.sage__.
+The new factorization algorithm is given in the file __fXnAlgorithm.sage__.
 This file can be preparsed and loaded as a Python module.
 The algorithm itself is called with the function

 `factor_fXn(f, n, printing)`